TamNguyenZ/tool-win-installer-by-tam/README.txt

 This is an easier qemu creation tool with the most optimized build possible and uses a k host cpu (✅NO KVM NEEDED)
-Pls Cre TamNguyen if you want to share it, Thanks
+Pls Cre TamNguyen if you want to share it, Thanks Debian Is Supported✅ (Recommend)
+Ubuntu Is Unsupported❌ ( Maybe Support )

 HOW TO USE ?🤔